Jamal-Ibaida/Mantel-Group-Exercise/README.md

 To run program you will need Python installed.

-1. Open a cmd terminal in the folder that has 'search.py'
+1. Open a cmd terminal in the folder that has the 'search.py' file

 2. in the terminal type 'search.py' or 'py search.py'